iggyzuk/xbr/readme.md

 ![](/examples/assets/input3.png)
 ![](/examples/assets/output3.png)

-With a small enough resolution it works in realtime too but it has noticable artifacts.
+With a small enough resolution it works in realtime too but it has noticeable artifacts.

 ![](/examples/assets/realtime.gif)